botpress/documentation-v12/docs/conversation-studio/tutorials/existing-backend.md

 ## Persisting the User's Profile

-Once Botpress authenticates a user, you may want to extract some information from the credentials to save them in the `user` state, like the First name, Last name, etc. All you need to do is set up a hook listening for a specific type of event, for example, `update_profile`.
+Once Botpress authenticates a user, you may want to extract some information from the credentials to save them in the `user` state, such as the first name, the last name, etc. All you need to do is set up a hook listening for a specific type of event, for example, `update_profile`.
 Then, select the required fields.

-Example of a hook listening for an event:
+**Example:**

 ```js
 if (event.type === 'update_profile') {